 "The impact of COVID-19 is visible in the remodeling industry," said NAHB Remodelers Chair Tom Ashley, Jr., CAPS, CGP, CGR, a remodeler from Denham Springs, La.
 "The rate of inquiries coming in is slowing down because many home owners are wary of remodeling crews inside their homes."

-The Current Conditions Index is an average of three of these components: the current market for large remodeling projects, moderately-sized projects and small projects.
+The Current Conditions Index is an average of three of the five components: the current market for large remodeling projects, moderately-sized projects and small projects.
 The Future Indicator Index is an average of the other two components: the current rate at which leads and inquiries are coming in and the current backlog of remodeling projects.
 The overall RMI is calculated by averaging the Current Conditions Index and the Future Indicator Index.
 Any number over 50 indicates that more remodelers view remodeling market conditions as good than poor.

 The Current Conditions Index averaged 58, with large remodeling projects ($50,000 or more) yielding a reading of 53, moderately-sized remodeling projects (at least $20,000 but less than $50,000) at 59 and small remodeling projects (under $20,000) with a reading of 62.

-The Future Indicator Index averaged 39, with the rate at which leads and inquiries are coming in at 30 and the backlog of remodeling jobs stands at 47.
+The Future Indicator Index averaged 39, with the rate at which leads and inquiries are coming in at 30 and the backlog of remodeling jobs at 47.

 "The low reading of 24 when comparing to the previous quarter is directly related to COVID-19," said NAHB Chief Economist Robert Dietz.
 "With unemployment increasing and leads decreasing, the economic impacts of the pandemic are evident in the remodeling industry."